petersieg/Mini-Z80/z80-asm-w32/readme.md

-# z80-asm package cimpiles for win32
+# z80-asm package compiled for win32/XP

 Here you can find win32 files for z80-asm package compiled with latest cygwin package for windows xp.